GeunhwaJeong/haneul-new/doc/src/learn/how-haneul-works.md

 3. The sender collects a Byzantine-resistant-majority of these votes into a _certificate_ and broadcasts that back to all Haneul authorities.
 This settles the transaction, ensuring _finality_ that the transaction will not be dropped (revoked).
 4. Optionally, the sender collects a certificate detailing the effects of the transaction.

 While those steps demand more of the sender, performing them efficiently can still yield a cryptographic proof of finality with minimum latency.
 Aside from crafting the original transaction itself, the session management for a transaction does not require access to any private keys and can be delegated to a third party.
-Haneul takes advantage of this observation to provide Haneul Gateway Services.
+Haneul takes advantage of this observation to provide [Haneul Gateway services](#haneul-gateway-services).

 ## Support for complex contracts